 The heart of the LBC concept is our large-scale used building materials retail facility that sells or otherwise directs material to the general public in lieu of disposal.
 The sales revenue, foot traffic, and operational behavior of the facility are leveraged to enact the LBC mission and creatively serve the community at large.

-2014 will be a big year for the LBC and we need your support!
-By December 31st, we will be raising $50,000 to grow operations through more deconstruction projects, expanded pickup services, and longer store hours, all of which will keep more reusable materials out of the landfill.
+THANK YOU for your support!
+We were able to raise $83,000 toward growing the LBC operation through more deconstruction projects, expanded pickup services, and longer store hours, all of which will keep more reusable materials out of the landfill.

 The LBC is hiring!
 For more information visit our Contact Us page.

 To learn more about the LBC, check out our GreenShortz video!

 Southeast Green Interviews Adam Deck on what's been going on with the Lifecycle Building Center on their radio segment Speaking of Green.

 The Lifecycle Building Center is thrilled to be a part of Sustainable Atlanta's exciting new project, Look Up Atlanta.
 LBC's 'Connect the Dots' Campaign was able to raise $10,015 toward the completion of our Online Material Database, which will allow us to display our inventory online, gather material needs data, and track impact metrics.
 THANK YOU for helping the LBC increase its impact!

 Our new website for the LBC's Online Material Database is currently under development!
 This website will allow users to submit material requests and review inventory details.
 The LBC is gathering funds for future phases of the Database and would greatly appreciate your support.
 Please contact Shannon Goodman at firstname.lastname@example.org to learn more about sponsorship and available benefits.